The Pause Method: Stop a Scam in Ten Seconds

 Why do they need me to act right now?

-The ten seconds script
+The ten-second script

 Say this out loud.
 Yes, out loud.
 It slows you down.